 Dashboards are one of the most popular BI tools.
-They use continually updated charts, graphs, tables, and other types of data visualization to track pre-defined KPIs and other business metrics – and provide an at-a-glance overview of performance in near-real time.
-Managers and employees can use interactive features to customize which information they want to view, drill into data for further analysis, and share results with other stakeholders.
+They use continually updated charts, graphs, tables, and other types of data visualisation to track pre-defined KPIs and other business metrics – and provide an at-a-glance overview of performance in near-real time.
+Managers and employees can use interactive features to customise which information they want to view, drill into data for further analysis, and share results with other stakeholders.

 Online analytical processing (OLAP) is a technology that powers the data discovery capabilities in many business intelligence systems.
 OLAP allows for fast, multidimensional analysis across huge volumes of information stored in a data warehouse or other central data store.

 Data preparation involves compiling multiple data sources and generally preparing it for data analysis.
 Using a process called extract, transform, and load (ETL), raw data is cleansed, categorized, and then loaded into a data warehouse.
 Good BI systems automate many of these processes and allow for setting dimensions and measures.

 A data warehouse holds aggregated data from multiple sources that’s been cleansed and formatted so that it can be accessed by BI and other analytics tools.

 Examples of business intelligence in action

 Today’s BI tools make it easier for everyone across an organisation to access, analyse, and act on current and historical data.
 Here are a few examples of BI use cases in different business areas: